 I’ve stated on numerous occasions my loathing of boxed cake and cupcake mix.
 When I’m at the grocery store, I always find myself with a desire to run down the aisle and knock off all the boxes in a childish rage, but that would really just punish the employees.

 My main two gripes with cake mixes are 1) they are a rip off and 2) they aren’t actually that much faster than making a normal batter.
 You still have to add eggs and other ingredients.
 You still have to mix everything together.
 You obviously still have to cook it.

 My smaller gripe with these things is that you can’t customize the mix.
 They are very explicit in the amount of ingredients and the mixes have been engineered to work with those ratios of ingredients.
 Change them and be damned.

 Not true with homemade batters.
 I wanted my brownies to have lots of chocolate.
 Butter.
 Beer.
 And more chocolate.
-And these guys deliver.
+And these Guinness Brownies deliver.
 There’s just no comparison.

 1) Line a 9x13 baking dish with parchment paper and preheat your oven to 350 degrees.